awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-configuration-changes.md

 ![\[Number of nodes doubling from 11 to 22 during a domain configuration change.\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/images/NodesDoubled.png)

 This temporary increase can strain the cluster's [dedicated master nodes](managedomains-dedicatedmasternodes.md), which suddenly might have many more nodes to manage\.
-It's important to maintain sufficient capacity on dedicated master nodes to handle the overhead that is associated with these blue/green deployments\.
+It can also increase search and indexing latencies as OpenSearch Service copies data from the old cluster to the new one\.
+It's important to maintain sufficient capacity on the cluster to handle the overhead that is associated with these blue/green deployments\.

 **Important**
 You do *not* incur any additional charges during configuration changes and service maintenance\.
 You are billed only for the number of nodes that you request for your cluster\.
 For specifics, see [Charges for configuration changes](#managedomains-config-charges)\.